antrucybersoull/Simple1/README.md

-`` Can you help me find out if someone has entered it without permission and is hiding something? ``
+``  Someone has hidden a message inside, can you please help me find it?  ``